 In order to accurately determine how you should price your MSP service you need to work out exactly how much it will cost to run, including whether or not you have all the appropriate resources in place.
 Here you need to consider everything from whether you have the right staff members to handle your new services to the tools and equipment you have at your disposal.

 When you are thinking about making the move to MSP getting the right tool for the job is vitally important.
 You need to be able to manage your new contracts efficiently to ensure you maintain your profit margins.
-There are a number of different RemoteManagement tools in the market to enable you to proactively monitor all of your clients from one place, saving both time and money.
-Of course this is an expense you will have to take into account when costing your service but with the GFI MAX RemoteManagement tool (get a 30-day free trial and find out for yourself ) you only pay for the services you use with no minimum fees, helping you tailor your offering to your clients in an affordable way.
+There are a number of different remote monitoring and management (RMM) tools on the market to enable you to proactively monitor all of your clients from one place, saving both time and money.
+Of course, this is an expense you will have to take into account when costing your service.
+With SolarWinds® RMM and Solarwinds® N-Central® you only pay for the services you use, helping you to tailor your offering to your clients in an affordable way.

-Remember also that using a robust tool such as GFI MAX RemoteManagement will also help you minimize the extra IT support professionals you need to employ by making them work more efficiently and removing the peaks and troughs of the break/fix model.
-You can find and fix problems on your client’s IT systems before the client even knows about it—and with the built in monthly reporting you can show them all the work you’ve been doing to keep their IT systems in check!
+Remember also that using a robust platform such as SolarWinds® RMM or Solarwinds® N-Central® will also help you minimize the extra IT support professionals you need to employ by making them work more efficiently and removing the peaks and troughs of the break/fix model.
+You can find and fix problems on your client’s IT systems before the client even knows about it—and with the built-in monthly reporting you can show them all the work you’ve been doing to keep their IT systems in check.

-Taking the time to consider these key areas before making the move to MSP will help you plan for success!
-But to find out even more about how you can become a successful MSP check back at MAX-IQ as we bring you more in depth articles about running a MSP.
+Taking the time to consider these key areas before making the move to MSP will help you plan for success.
+But to find out even more about how you can become a successful MSP click here for more in-depth articles about running a MSP.